anirudhs123/Neural-Recommender-system/README.md

 ## People

-This work has been developed during a internship as a Data Scientist Intern by [Anirudh Sriram](https://github.com/anirudhs123) from the Indian Institute of Technology, Madras.
+This work has been developed during a internship as a Data Scientist Intern by [Anirudh Sriram](https://github.com/anirudhs123) from Indian Institute of Technology, Madras.
 Ask us your questions at [anirudhsriram30799@gmail.com](mailto:anirudhsriram30799@gmail.com).